Romelda Aiken-George

 Romelda Aiken-George (}; born 19 November 1988) is a Jamaican netball player.
 Aiken debuted for the Jamaica national team in 2005 as a replacement for regular shooter Elaine Davis.
 The 1.96 m shooter rose to international prominence during the 2007 Netball World Championships.
 In 2008, Aiken signed with the Queensland Firebirds to play in the ANZ Championship in Australia and New Zealand.

+In May 2026, Romelda overtook the 15 year old record of 254 national league games held by Catherine Cox to become the person to play the most top level netball games in Australia.
+Despite losing the match to one of her former teams, the NSW Swifts, both her current and former team gave her a guard of honour as she celebrated her 255th national league game.

 Playing career

 Queensland Firebirds

 Former Australian captain Liz Ellis has predicted that "if she [Aiken] can keep this up for a long time she will undoubtedly be one of the best [players] ever."
 In 2014, she became the first player to score 3500 goals in the ANZ Championship.
 She has won the MVP award twice, in 2008 & 2009.
 She also played a major role in leading the Queensland Firebirds to three premierships across her career to date.
 The unique 2020 Suncorp Super Netball season was notable for Aiken, where she finished first in the league for offensive rebounds (110) and second for goals scored (583).